szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### BAM subset [^](#Useful-bash-and-other-tricks)

-It can be inconvenient to use all the huge BAM files all the time, and to share data, or have a look at the most important variants only it is advised to generate a subset. `samtools` can be used for this, if we have only a handful of intervals, we can do from command-line.
+It can be inconvenient to use all the huge BAM files all the time.
+To share data, or to have a look at the most important variants only it is advised to generate a subset. `samtools` can be used for this - if we have only a handful of intervals, we can generate a subset from command-line.
 Have to have an indexed BAM:

 ```
 $ samtools view -@32 -b -M -o withM.bam test.bam chr1:123456-234567 chr1:125000-456789